monsoonmaelstrom/book2/book2.md

 Once the three of us are a couple dozen feet away from the others, I put up a shield to stop our conversation from traveling back to them.

 “Is anyone else nervous about how much she wants this?”
-I ask Davy and Alex.
+I interrogate Davy and Alex.

 Alex nods in agreement.
 “Yes.”